 Introduction to Graft-versus-Host Disease (GVHD)

-Thanks to Equillium, Kadmon, a Sanofi company; Pharmacyclics, an AbbVie company and Janssen Biotech; Syndax; and the William G. Pomeroy Foundation, whose support, in part, made this workshop and recording possible.
+Many thanks to Sanofi, Incyte Corporation, Pharmacyclics, an AbbVie company, and the William G. Pomeroy Foundation, whose support helped make this workshop possible.

 Transcript of Presentation:

 (00:00:00): [Michala O’Brien]: Introduction.
 Welcome to the workshop, Introduction to Graft-versus-Host Disease.
 My name is Michala O’Brien, and I will be your moderator for this workshop.